 THREATS: The Meru Conservation Area, including Meru National Park, Kora National Park, Mwingi Reserve and Bisanadi Reserve, is an important habitat for elephants.
 In the 1980s, poachers reduced the elephant population from 3,500 to just 210.

-Since 1998, elephants have been translocated to the protected areas and the population has steadily grown.
-However, as elephants recover but more habitat outside of protected areas is converted to agriculture and pastoral lands, conflict between humans and elephants is steadily increasing.
+Since 1998, with the help of a number of translocations, the elephant population has steadily grown.
+However, as elephants recover, more and more habitat outside of protected areas is being converted to agriculture and pastoral lands, steadily increasing conflict between humans and elephants.
 This is becoming a significant issue for the communities and the elephants in the Meru Conservation Area.